Unwind (novel): Plot summary

 Meanwhile, Lev encounters another teenager named Cyrus "CyFi" Finch, who teaches Lev street smarts.
-Lev learns that CyFi struggles to find closure with his actions, which has caused him to run away and engage in delinquent activities such as stealing.
-The struggle comes from Tyler Walker, an unwound teenager who has part of his brain in CyFi and is unaware that he has been unwound.
-As a result, CyFi constantly engages in Tyler's old habits and experiences Tyler's emotions sporadically.
+Lev learns that CyFi compulsively engages in delinquent activities such as stealing.
+The struggle comes from Tyler Walker, an unwound teenager who has part of his brain transplanted in CyFi and is unaware that he has been unwound.
+As a result, CyFi constantly engages in Tyler's old habits and experiences Tyler's emotions spontaneously.
 Lev helps CyFi and Tyler find peace by allowing Tyler to speak to his parents once again through CyFi, with Cyrus dubbing himself Cy-Ty as a way to represent both him and Tyler.
+CyFi is reunited with his parents, and Lev runs away once again (Lev's journey between CyFi and the Graveyard is further explored in the short story UnStrung).